Contamination of baby and infant foods

 - Contamination of artificial milk caused by bacteria

-- Contamination of artificial milk caused by metals and chemicals
+- Contamination of baby foods caused by toxic metals and chemicals

 - Breastfeeding is the best choice – even in a polluted world